 A home equity line of credit—often referred to as a HELOC—is a revolving line of credit.
 The revolving nature of the loan means you can borrow from it, repay what you borrow, and borrow again.
 The amount of credit you can access is based on how much equity you have in your home.

 A home equity line of credit is different from a home equity loan.
 Home equity loans offer lump-sum payments based on your home equity.
-HELOCs are lines of credit that you can pull from as needed for a set period of time.
+HELOCs are lines of credit that you can pull from as needed for a set period.

 How a HELOC Works

-Once the draw period comes to a close—and depending on how your HELOC is structured—you might continue paying back your loan over time, or in some cases, owe a lump-sum payment for the remainder of the balance.
+Once the draw period comes to a close—and depending on how your HELOC is structured—you might continue paying back your loan over time.
+In some cases, you might owe a lump-sum payment for the remainder of the balance.

 Also similar to a credit card, the amount you borrow is flexible.
 While you can’t exceed the maximum amount offered by your lender, you can opt to borrow less.

 HELOCs are tied directly to the value of your home.
-If your home value depreciates for some reason, your lender could reduce the amount of credit you’re eligible to draw from.
+If your home value depreciates for some reason, your lender could reduce the amount of equity credit you’re eligible to draw.